 Sewing Tips: Sew in the direction of the pile wherever possible, lifting presser foot every 4 inches to allow fabric to relax as you sew.
 You can avoid all the slipping and sliding associated with sewing velvet by simply underlining.
 The ability to have absolute control of the fabric and an anchor for hand stitches makes underlining well worth the time!

 Rayon blend velvet can be machine-washed and dried, changing the nap slightly and giving it a more vintage look, but try a sample swatch first before committing to it.
 Microfibre and stretch velvet change little in the above process.
 Preshrink before cutting and if completed garment is to be dry-cleaned, hold a steam iron half an inch above the wrong side of the fabric surface before cutting.
-After garment is complete, you can also spray with Scotch Guard to give added crush resistance.
+After garment is complete, you can also spray with Stain Guard to give added crush resistance.

 Viscose is a term often used interchangeably with rayon.
 Viscose is created from a combination of natural and man-made components, and it can be made into the more common form of rayon used for many types of textile products, including clothing.
 Viscose has a silky appearance and feel, and has the ability to breathe in a manner similar to cotton.
 Though it breathes like cotton and has a good drape, it can wrinkle easily and shrink in hot water.